d2: Improving Reasoning in Diffusion Language Models via Trajectory Likelihood Estimation: Background

-\cite{hoogeboom2021autoregressive} and \cite{ou2024your} demonstrate that the MDLM training objective can be transferred into an any-order autoregressive variant, thus enabling the model to generate sequences autoregressively but not necessarily in a left-to-right dependency.
-Unlike vanilla MDLMs, which conduct fully bidirectional attention, when performing any-order decoding, DLMs output their token probability predictions only conditioned on the tokens that are decoded no later than themselves.
+\citet{hoogeboom2021autoregressive} and \citet{ou2024your} demonstrate that the MDLM training objective can be transferred into an any-order autoregressive model (AO-ARM) variant, thus enabling the model to generate sequences autoregressively but not necessarily in a left-to-right dependency.
+In particular, denoting $\sigma$ as a permutation of integers $1, \ldots, L$, and $S(D)$ as the set of all possible permutations, we have: